zx80/flask-tester/README.md

     otherwise allowed schemes are tried, with tokens first.
   - `status` for the expected HTTP status code.

-  For the check methods, the mandatory parameters are the method, the path and the expected status.

 - `FlaskClient` implementation class for internal tests.

    This class is mostly the standard `test_client` with the above parameters